terziceh/data-beyond-journeys-end/README.md

 School provided the foundation.
 The real journey begins after the degree.

-This repository documents my continued development in **data analytics, data engineering, and data science** through real systems and applied projects.
+This repository documents my continued development in **data analytics, data engineering, data science, and early-stage AI systems** through real projects and applied learning.

 Each entry is structured like an **episode in a walkthrough series**, documenting what was built, the problems encountered, and the lessons learned along the way.

 The goal is to treat learning like a **build-in-public engineering log**.

+---

+## 🧭 Current Focus

+- Building real systems instead of isolated analyses
+- Strengthening fundamentals in SQL, Python, and data modeling
+- Exploring machine learning and recommendation systems
+- Beginning early work with AI agents and automation concepts

+---

-## Topics Explored
+## 🧠 Topics Explored

-Projects in this repository explore areas such as:

-- Data analytics dashboards and KPI frameworks
+- Data analytics and dashboard thinking
-- SQL data modeling and database design
+- System design and workflow mapping
-- Python ETL pipelines and automation systems
+- Python data manipulation (pandas)
-- Machine learning experiments and predictive models
-- Data platform architecture and system design
+- Recommendation system fundamentals
-- AI agents for real-world decision support
+- AI agent prototyping
+- Data pipeline thinking

+---

-## Structure
+## 🏗️ Structure

-Each entry represents a step in the journey and typically includes:
+Each episode includes:

 - The problem being explored
-- The system or tool that was built
+- The system or idea being built
 - Technical approaches used
 - Challenges encountered
 - Key lessons learned

-Some entries are small experiments, while others evolve into full projects.
+Some entries are quick experiments, while others represent deeper system thinking.

+---

+## 📂 Episode Log

+### Episode 0 — Fitness Meal Planner AI Agent (Prototype)
+Initial exploration into building a simple AI agent for personalized nutrition planning based on fitness goals and preferences.

+---

+### Episode 1 — Invoice Reader System Design
+Mapped out the current utility invoice workflow and identified inefficiencies in manual processing.
+Designed a conceptual pipeline to transform unstructured invoices into structured data.

+---

+### Episode 2 — Invoice Reader Workflow Mapping
+Focused on breaking down the system into a clearer data flow, thinking through how inputs, processing, and outputs connect in a real workflow.

+---

+### Episode 3 — Movie Rating Predictor (Mockup)
+Began exploring recommendation systems and rating prediction using movie data.
+Practiced thinking about user behavior, aggregation logic, and how predictions could be structured.

+---

+### Episode 4 — Analytics → Systems Thinking
+Shifted mindset from building individual analyses to thinking in terms of full systems and pipelines.
+Began focusing on how components connect end-to-end.

+---

+### Filler — Rest Days
+Short entries used to maintain consistency and reflection, even on lighter or non-technical days.

+---

-## Philosophy
+## 💡 Philosophy

 The goal of this repository is simple:

 **Keep building.
 Keep learning.
 Keep documenting the journey.**

-# Episode Log

-## Filler Episode — Fitness Meal Planner AI Agent (Prototype)
-Initial exploration into building a simple AI agent for personalized nutrition planning based on fitness goals, preferences, and constraints.

 ---

-## Episode 1 — Framing the Problem: Invoice Reader System Design
-Mapped out the current utility invoice workflow and identified inefficiencies in manual processing.
-Designed a conceptual data pipeline to transform unstructured PDF invoices into structured, analytics-ready data for improved accuracy, efficiency, and decision-making.

----

-## Episode 2 — Presentation Planning: Communicating a Data-Driven Workflow Redesign
-Developed a structured narrative and presentation plan to explain the invoice reader system, focusing on current-state challenges, proposed pipeline architecture, and the business impact of transitioning from manual entry to a data-driven process.
+## 🚀 Direction

+This repository is evolving toward:

+- Data science rigor (models, prediction, evaluation)
+- Automation systems (real workflows)
+- AI-assisted tools and intelligent systems

+Long term goal:

+> Build end-to-end systems that combine data, automation, and intelligence to support real-world decision making.